amaitou/Born2beRoot/README.md

 ### **Password Policies**

-Not only in `linux` but in every **OS**, the password policies are so important to generate and build strong passwords in order to avoid a few attacks (most of them is Brute-Force), that's why linux comes with a library called `libpam-cracklib` that helps you create a strong password by setting up some options.
+Not only in `Linux` but in every **OS**, the password policies are so important to generate and build strong passwords in order to avoid a few attacks (most of them are Brute-Force), that's why Linux comes with a library called `libpam-cracklib` that helps you create a strong password by setting up some options.

 ```sh
 # to install the library, just type the following command!